Proxima Centauri: Planet b

 The measurements were performed using two spectrographs: HARPS on the ESO 3.6 m Telescope at La Silla Observatory and UVES on the 8 m Very Large Telescope at Paranal Observatory.
 Several attempts to detect a transit of this planet across the face of Proxima Centauri have been made.
 A transit-like signal appearing on 8 September 2016, was tentatively identified, using the Bright Star Survey Telescope at the Zhongshan Station in Antarctica.

 In 2016, in a paper that helped to confirm Proxima Centauri b's existence, a second signal in the range of 60–500 days was detected.
 However, stellar activity and inadequate sampling causes its nature to remain unclear.

 Planet c

-Proxima Centauri c is a candidate super-Earth or gas dwarf about 7 orbiting at roughly 1.5 AU every 1900 days.
+Proxima Centauri c is a candidate super-Earth or gas dwarf about 7 orbiting at roughly 1.5 AU every 1900 d.
 If Proxima Centauri b were the star's Earth, Proxima Centauri c would be equivalent to Neptune.
 Due to its large distance from Proxima Centauri, it is unlikely to be habitable, with a low equilibrium temperature of around 39 K. The planet was first reported by Italian astrophysicist Mario Damasso and his colleagues in April 2019.

 Damasso's team had noticed minor movements of Proxima Centauri in the radial velocity data from the ESO's HARPS instrument, indicating a possible additional planet orbiting Proxima Centauri.
 In 2020, the planet's existence was confirmed by Hubble astrometry data from c.
 1995.